Rising Stars (comics): Specials

 At first, the Specials possessed varying levels of power, ranging from the clearly superhuman, such as Matthew Bright and Jason Miller, to almost negligible abilities like being invisible when not in direct sunlight.
 However, when a Special died, the energy they possessed was evenly distributed among the rest, making them stronger.
-In an incident similar to the Waco Siege, a number of Specials were killed.
+In an incident similar to the Waco Siege, seven Specials were killed in a matter of seconds.
 The resultant transfer of energy, later known as the Surge, was enough to turn all specials regardless of their standing into high powered individuals.